Best Practices for

 Rose Park

 Learning music online has never been more convenient.
+It saves commuting time, and you don’t need to prepare your home to host a teacher.
 With live, personalized instruction, you can learn your instrument from the comfort of your home.

 Taking a few extra steps beforehand can make your learning experience even better.
-From technology setup to creating a productive space, these tips will help you get the most out of your lessons.
+From setting up your technology to creating a comfortable, focused space, these simple tips will help you get the most out of every lesson.

 Before the lessons, make sure you have a few key things ready: